TIBHannover/terminology-metadata/MetadataGuide.md

 ### 4.16 Ontology root classes

 You should explicitly declare the ontology's preferred root classes.
 Display tools like the [TIB Terminology Service][TIB TS] and other OLS-based services [[9]](#source9), [[10]](#source10) can pick specific, user-defined classes for rendering the ontology class hierarchy.
 This is especially helpful, when an ontology imports a lot of classes from other ontologies.
-The repsective classes need to be provided via their identifier.
+The respective classes need to be provided via their identifier.
+This information should best be provided or defined by the ontology maintainers or engineers.

 Recommended property: <http://purl.obolibrary.org/obo/IAO_0000700>